Odin-SMR/hermod/Documentation/odin.hermod.rst

 -----------------------------

-Configuration of the database is minimal - Hermod works fine on a standard apt installation of the package.
-But further tuning may increase performance significantly.
+Configuration of the database is minimal - Hermod works fine on a standard apt installation of the package, but further tuning may increase performance significantly.
 See `Appendix A - MySQL create script`_ and `Appendix B
 - MySQL Table layout`_ for database and table layout.